kimia-abdollahi/auth-service/README.md

 ## Project Description
 This is the **Authentication Service** for a microservices-based marketplace backend.
 It provides APIs for:
-- App-level authentication (Client Token)
+- Client authentication (Client Token)
 - User registration and login (User Token)
 - Token-protected profile route
+- Refresh Token system for session management
+- Role Based Access Control (Admin / User)
 - RabbitMQ integration for publishing login events

 ---